Hussein24Mh/ETL_Scraping_Shopify_Ecommerce/README.md

-# ETL Scraping Shopify Ecommerce
+# ETL Scraping Shopify E-commerce

 **In this project, I will scrape all birds Shopify store using the pagination method to rotate to all JSON file data and then store them in JSON file**